Kusatsu, Gunma: Meiji period

 In 1869, Kusatsu burned to the ground.
 The town was reconstructed within a few years, but the process left many local people in debt, causing the bankruptcy of many small enterprises, especially ryokans, over the next 20 years.
 At that time many of the inhabitants of Kusatsu abandoned the traditional practice of "Fuyuzumi" (冬住み), which meant leaving Kusatsu in wintertime and returning to their hometowns, located further down the mountains.
 Instead, the townspeople sold their old homes to repay their debts and began to live in Kusatsu all year long.

-Kusatsu Village was created within Agatsuma District of Gunma Prefecture on April 1, 1889, by the merger of former Kusatsu with Maeguchi and six other hamlets, with the creation of the modern municipalities system after the Meiji Restoration.
-On July 1, 1900, the former Kusatsu and Maeguchi portions of the village was raised to town status, and the remaining portion formed Kuni village.
+Kusatsu Village was created within Agatsuma District of Gunma Prefecture in April 1889, by the merger of former Kusatsu with Maeguchi and six other hamlets, with the creation of the modern municipalities system after the Meiji Restoration.
+In July 1900, the former Kusatsu and Maeguchi portions of the village was raised to town status, and the remaining portion formed Kuni village.

 The infrastructure developed in the Meiji period and also people's knowledge, therefore many famous people were visiting Kusatsu.
 Especially foreigners were scientifically interested in this area, which became an important area for research of effects of hot springs, volcanoes etc.

 In 1876, Erwin Bälz, a German internist came to Kusatsu for the first time.
 Bälz was one of the fathers of modern western medical science in Japan and court physician to Emperor Meiji.
 He was convinced of the healing power of the hot springs in Kusatsu, and began scientific research into them with a view to convincing the townspeople of the need to teach the correct application of the hot springs to Japanese medical doctors.

 Taishō to Reiwa

 In 1914, the Kusatsu ski club was founded.

 The year 1915 saw the first visit of British Anglican missionary, Mary Cornwall Legh.
 In 1916 Cornwall Legh using her own funds established the St. Barnabas' Mission, providing residential care facilities to the sizable population of Hansen's Disease sufferers then present in the Yunosawa area of Kusatsu.
 Cornwall Legh devoted her remaining years to the care of the Kusatsu leprosy community, her work and dedication to this cause recognized with honors by the Japanese Government.

-In 1941 the St. Barnabus' Hospital was closed, replaced by the, subsequently notorious, government run Kuryu Rakusen-en Sanatorium.
-St. Barnabus' Church and Cornwall Legh Park in Kusatsu attest to the charitable legacy of Mary Cornwall-Legh and the history of the community she sought to serve.
+In 1941 the St. Barnabas' Hospital was closed, replaced by the, subsequently notorious, government run Kuryu Rakusen-en Sanatorium.
+St. Barnabas' Church and Cornwall Legh Park in Kusatsu attest to the charitable legacy of Mary Cornwall-Legh and the history of the community she sought to serve.

 In 1926, the construction of the Kusakaru railway line (草軽電気鉄道, Kusakaru denki tetsudō) between Kusatsu and Karuizawa, which had been begun in 1908 was finished.

 In 1948, a ski lift was erected on Mount Tengu, near Kusatsu.
 It was the first ski lift in Japan, with Kusatsu going on to become one of the country's first proper ski resorts.